Experienced Criminal Defense Lawyers Protecting The Futures Of Juveniles Charged With Serious Crimes

 The Most Common Juvenile Crimes

-Our Fairfax juvenile defense lawyers serve clients throughout northern Virginia, including Fairfax, Prince William, Loudoun, Arlington, and Alexandria.
-Some of the most common juvenile crimes in Virginia are:
+Our Fairfax juvenile defense lawyers serve clients in the juvenile court system throughout northern Virginia.
+Some of the most common juvenile crimes prosecuted in Virginia are:

 - Shoplifting: In Virginia, shoplifting can include stealing items without paying for them, modifying the price of an item or assisting others in these acts.
 Consequences of shoplifting for minors can include community service, detention or fines.